 Watch for cute moments with your camera

 “Pictures can help you remember the little moments you might easily forget,” says Karen I. Hirsch, a professional photographer in Chicago.
+(Psst!
+No need for a fancy camera.
+Your smartphone will do.)

 At birthday parties, “be on the lookout for the cute things that happen.
 You have to watch and be ready.”